ospfranco/ospfranco.github.io/_posts/2023-08-15-advanced c++ notes.md

 **THEY ARE BAD PRACTICE IN C++**

-because all macros (which are what `#define`s define) are in a single namespace and they take effect everywhere.
+Because all macros (which are what `#define`s define) are in a single namespace and they take effect everywhere.
 Variables, including `const`-qualified variables, can be encapsulated in classes and namespaces.

 Macros are used in C because in C, a `const`-qualified variable is not actually a constant, it is just a variable that cannot be modified.
 A `const`-qualified variable cannot appear in a constant expression, so it can't be used as an array size, for example.